albertosom/albertosom.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my website!
 I'm a 5th year Ph.D. student in biostatistics at the University of Washington, working with <a href='https://faculty.washington.edu/ashojaie/'>Prof. Ali Shojaie</a>,  <a href='https://www.fredhutch.org/en/faculty-lab-directory/hudson-aaron.html'>Dr. Aaron Hudson</a>   and <a href='https://www.fredhutch.org/en/faculty-lab-directory/zhao-yingqi.html'>Prof. Yingqi Zhao</a>.
-My current research focuses on

-1. Nonparameteric inference
-2. Causal inference
-3. Methods for disease early dectection
-4. Data integration
-5. Heterogeneous treatment effect
+I develop statistical methods to address problems relating to individualized treatment recommendations, treatment effect heterogeneity, and practical screening rules for early disease detection.

 Outside of work, I enjoy dancing and listening to music.